qaware/go-offline-maven-plugin/Readme.md

         </configuration>
     </plugin>

-To download all depenencies to your local repository, use
+To download all dependencies to your local repository, use

     mvn de.qaware.maven:go-offline-maven-plugin:resolve-dependencies